EBARA Corporate Governance Basic Policy

 In addition, Audit Committee Members, in accordance with audit standards and audit plans, audit the execution of business of Executive Officers and Directors in order to prevent the occurrence of violations of laws and regulations and the Articles of Incorporation.

-The Audit Committee comprises only Directors (non-executive) to ensure its independence and objectivity, and the majority of the members of the Audit Committee are Independent Directors.
+The Audit Committee comprises all non-executive Directors to ensure its independence and objectivity, and the majority of the committee of the Audit Committee is made up of Independent Directors.

-The Independent Directors Meeting, comprising only Independent Directors, has been established as a venue for Independent Directors to freely discuss matters required to fulfill their responsibilities.
+The Independent Directors’ Meeting, comprising only Independent Directors, has been established as a venue for Independent Directors to freely discuss matters required for obtaining sufficient information to fulfill their responsibilities and sharing awareness of issues.
 The Lead Independent Director, who is elected by mutual voting, serves as chairman of the meeting.

 The Company has entered into an audit agreement with Ernst & Young ShinNihon LLC, which conducts the Company’s accounting audits with respect to audits required by the Companies Act and the Financial Instruments and Exchange Act.